 ISeeChange, Green Stream Technologies and Coastal Review Online, an online daily news service published by the North Carolina Coastal Federation, are teaming up to empower residents in coastal North Carolina, to turn their expertise into data, and use data to strengthen their communities.

-Thanks to a grant from the North Carolina Local News Fund, the three partners are channeling the natural power of residents in Eastern N.C. to report flooding, and flag areas of most concern to monitor.
+Thanks to a grant from the North Carolina Local News Fund, the three partners are channeling the natural power of residents in Wilmington, N.C. to report flooding, and flag areas of most concern to monitor.

 How does it work?

 Residents of coastal North Carolina can download the ISeeChange app or login to the website and report flooding as it occurs on the app, and verify flood data with pictures of their own.
 These personal stories will be synced with five existing Green Stream sensors monitoring flooding in Sampson, Duplin and Onslow counties.

 ISeeChange and Green Stream will award five additional sensors to inform neighborhoods and communities in New Hanover County that need it the most, based on frequency and severity of reported flooding.